draveness/DKNightVersion/README.md

 self.label.nightTextColor = [UIColor whiteColor];
 ```

-## Using DKNightVersionManager to change the theme
+## Using DKNightVersionManager change theme

-Use `DKNightVersionManager` to set the `themeVersion`.
+Use `DKNightVersionManager` sets the `themeVersion`.

 ```
 [[DKNightVersionManager sharedNightVersionManager] setThemeVersion:DKThemeVersionNight];
 ```

-If you want to change it back to the normal theme, use `DKThemeVersionNormal` instead.
+If you want to back to normal theme version, use `DKThemeVersionNormal` instead.

 ## Using property table generate color

-`property_table.yaml` is a file which saves the night color you need.
-If the existing colors are not enough for you, add the `class` and `property` in it.
+`property_table.yaml` is a file which saves the night color you need, if the exising colors is not enough for you, add the `class` and `property` in it.

 ```
 UIView: